natir/yacrd/Readme.md

             Mapping input file in PAF or MHAP format (with .paf or .mhap extension), use - for read standard input (no compression allowed, paf format by default) [default: -] -o, --output <output>
-            Path where yacrd report are write, use - for write in standard output same compression as input or use --compression-out [default: -]
+            Path where yacrd report are writen, use - for write in standard output same compression as input or use --compression-out [default: -]
     -f, --filter <filter>...
             File containing reads that will be filtered (fasta|fastq|mhap|paf), new file are create like